Frequently Asked Questions

 • BiGG Models (107 GEMs, excluding Recon3D): sourced from BiGG Models.

-• Metabolic Atlas (7 GEMs): sourced from Metabolic Atlas GEM repository. (for these 7 models, we only retain reactions and metabolites annotated with BiGG IDs).
+• Metabolic Atlas (7 GEMs): sourced from the Metabolic Atlas GEM repository.
+(For these 7 models, we retain only reactions and metabolites annotated with BiGG IDs.)

 • Recon3D (1 GEM): the human Recon3D model from the latest release by Elizabeth Brunk et al. (SBRG/Recon3D).